 An X-ray will show irregularity or wedging of the growth plates of the vertebrae in the spine.
 A 'wedging' of 5 degrees or more at three adjacent vertebrae will confirm the diagnosis of Scheuermann's disease.

 Causes of Scheuermann's disease

-Scheuermann's disease is one of a group of Osteochondroses.
-These are a defect in the bone on development.
-This defect may occur in just a few of the thoracic vertebrae or may affect the entire segment.
+Scheuermann's disease is one of a group of diseases known as Osteochondrosis.
+Osteochondrosis is a disease of the joints and is common in children during a rapid growth phase.
+There is an interruption of the blood supply to the growth plate of the bone (called the epiphysis), which causes necrosis (dying) of the bone, then later the bone re-grows.
+The defect may occur in just a few of the thoracic vertebrae or may affect the entire segment.
 Scheuermann's disease is diagnosed by X-ray, where at least 3 adjacent thoracic vertebrae have wedging of at least 5 degrees.

 Treatment of Scheuermann's Disease

 Treatment for Scheuermann's disease is to manage and prevent the postural deformities progressing.

 If Scheuermann's disease is suspected then see a doctor who can confirm the diagnosis and advise on treatment and management.